-The LEDs on the MiniPlex provide information about the status and operation of the MiniPlex-3PRO.
-When the MiniPlex-3PRO powers up, all LEDs flash once.
+The LEDs on the MiniPlex provide information about the status and operation of the MiniPlex-3.
+When the MiniPlex-3 powers up, all LEDs flash once.

-Green (NMEA 2000): This LED flashes when an NMEA 2000 PGN is received.

-Green (NMEA 0183): This LED flashes upon reception of a valid NMEA sentence.
-During a firmware update, this LED flashes upon reception of a firmware block.

-Red (Overflow): This LED flashes on a NMEA output buffer overflow, indicating that NMEA sentence will be lost due to bandwidth limitations.

-During start-up, this LED is lit for a short moment while the MiniPlex-3PRO checks if firmware is loaded or if a firmware update is initiated by MPXConfig3Pro.
+Green (NMEA 2000):This LED flashes when an NMEA 2000 PGN is received.Green (NMEA 0183):This LED flashes upon reception of a valid NMEA sentence.
+During a firmware update, this LED flashes upon reception of a firmware block.Yellow (WiFi models):This LED is lit when the WiFi interface is up and running.Red (Overflow):This LED flashes on a NMEA output buffer overflow, indicating that NMEA sentence will be lost due to bandwidth limitations.
+During start-up, this LED is lit for a short moment while the MiniPlex-3 checks if firmware is loaded or if a firmware update is initiated by MPXConfig3.
 If firmware is found, the LED goes off.
 When the LED stays lit, no firmware was found.
 During a firmware update, this LED is on.
 When the update is completed, the LED goes off.
 If the LED stays on after a firmware update error, it indicates that no valid firmware is present.